foysalit/learning-bash-for-uni/sed/readme.md

 #### $ sign represents the last line
-The following will remove all lines from 3 to the last line `cat poem.txt | sed '3,$ d'`
+The following will remove all lines from 3 to the last line

+`cat poem.txt | sed '3,$ d'`

+#### = sign outputs the number of the current line
+The following will operate only on last line and output the number of that line `cat poem.txt | sed '3,$ d'`

 ### -i option will persist the sed operations on file